timkun92/GameSys-Tech-Test/readme.txt

+Download the Zip

-Extract the whole folder and double click the Html File.
+Extract the Folder

+And Open Game On Either FireFox or Chrome

 Have Fun